jonahsandersgaming/mee6/README.md

 # Conclusion

-Sadly, I am unable to find enough source code to make everything work, but I do my best!
+Sadly, not enough source code is available to make everything work, but I do my best!
-If you find any issues please feel free to open an issue!
+If you find any problems, please join our dedicated Discord server, link at the top of this document.

 PLEASE NOTE: Not all features may work as this repo is in the process of being updated.